A fast and smooth security check: Prepare for security

 Please remember to empty your water bottle before you go to security.

-Raise your hands for the security scan
+Speed through the security scan

 Clear security even faster with Privium